 KLP's property portfolio is managed by its subsidiary KLP Eiendom AS.
-The investments in property are mainly in Norway.
+Investments in property are mainly in Norway, but portfolios have also been established in Sweden and Denmark, for example.
 We aim at long leases with solid counterparties.
 KLP's fundamental management philosophy is to hold high-quality properties in central shopping streets.